open-meteo/open-meteo/README.md

 - Air quality forecast with gases and pollen in hourly resolition
 - 15 minutes weatherforecast for 2 days for temperature, wind and solar radiation

+## ☁️ Support
+If you encouter bugs while using Open-Meteo APIs, please file a new issue ticket.
+For general ideas or Q&A please use the [Discussion](https://github.com/open-meteo/open-meteo/discussions) section on Github.
+Thanks!

+For other enquiries please contact info@open-meteo.com

+## 🕵️ Terms & Privacy
+Open-Meteo APIs are free for open-source developer and non-commercial use.
+We do not restrict access, but ask for fair use.

+If your application exceeds 10'000 requests per day, please contact us.
+We reserve the right to block applications and IP addresses that misuse our service.

+For commercial use of Open-Meteo APIs, please contact us.

+All data is provided as is without any warrenty.

+We do not collect any personal data.
+We do not share any personal information.
+We do not integrate any third party analytics, ads, beacons or plugins.

+## 📚 License
+API data are offered under Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)

+You are free to share: copy and redistribute the material in any medium or format and adapt: remix, transform, and build upon the material.

+Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+You must include a link next to any location, Open-Meteo data are displayed like:

+<a href="https://open-meteo.com/">Weather data by Open-Meteo.com</a>
+NonCommercial: You may not use the material for commercial purposes.